Please use the links below to access the procedures for Student Accessibility Services (SAS).

 - Sharing information on how the temporarily disabled student can be accommodated and what accommodations are available.
 Reviewing academic accommodations available within Student Accessibility Services.
 Accommodations include:

 - Use of the SAS Testing Center for regularly scheduled or make-up exams requiring additional time.
-The student is responsible for making all arrangements with his/her faculty for tests to be delivered to SAS.
+The student is responsible for making all arrangements with their faculty for tests to be delivered to SAS.
 The SAS exam cover sheet must be filled out and signed by the student and the faculty member prior to the time of the exam.

 - Laptop computers (non-Internet) to compose short answers/essays for exams in Testing Center.